SemkiShow/SemkiAI/README.md

 # SemkiAI

 ## How to compile

 0. You must have a CUDA-capable NVIDIA GPU to run this library or set the useGPU variable to false
 1. Install the latest CUDA SDK
-2. Run compile.sh
+2. Run compile_examples.sh
 3. Run the compiled binary manually.
 The compiled binaries are located in examples/*/build/

 ## How to use

 See the examples in the examples/ directory

 ### generic_usage

 This example shows how to use the library in a generic way.
 Useless for any practical purposes without modifications.
-Doesn't depend on anything special
+Doesn't depend on anything aside from CUDA

 ### handwritten_numbers

 This is a classic neural networks example.
 A neural network that recognises handwritten digits.

 **This example depends on [libpng](http://www.libpng.org/pub/png/libpng.html) and zlib**